albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

 three minutes depending on settings and network.

-The program also fetches AI or multiplayer aircraft from the simulator which are updated about two times a second.
-These aircraft are injected into the simulator by the various online clients so they are visible within the simulator.
+The program also fetches AI or multiplayer aircraft from the simulator which are updated about several times a second.
+These aircraft are injected into the simulator by the various online clients so they are visible there.

 Therefore, the user aircraft and other client aircraft can appear duplicated on the map.